j-sho/Udacity_Project5/vagrant/catalog/README.md

 8. Click create client ID
 9. Click download JSON and save it into the root director of this project
 10. Rename the JSON file "client_secret.json"
-11. In main.html replace the line "data-clientid="" so that it uses your Client ID from the web applciation
+11. In temlates/login.html replace the line "data-clientid="" so that it uses your Client ID from the web applciation

 ### Steps to set up a Facebook auth application
 1. go to https://developers.facebook.com/
+2. create App
 2. go to your app on the Facebook Developers Page
-3. click Settings in the left column
+3. click Facebook Login/Settings in the left column
-4. click Advanced
-5. scroll down to the Client OAuth Settings section
+4. scroll down to the Client OAuth Settings section
-6. add http://localhost:5000/ to the Valid OAuth redirect URIs section
+5. add http://localhost:8080/, http://0.0.0.0:8080/ to the Valid OAuth redirect URIs section
-7. create fb_client_secrets.json:
+6. create fb_client_secrets.json:
 ```
 {
   "web": {